bobbingwide/SB/README.md

 ## Brief development history

-SB is my second attempt at creating a Full Site Editing theme using Gutenberg.
+SB was my second attempt at creating a Full Site Editing theme using Gutenberg.
 Hence the subtitle Second Byte.

-I started creating it for the third call for testing for the #fse-outreach-experiment
+I started creating it in March 2021 for the third call for testing for the #fse-outreach-experiment
 * [FSE Program Testing Call #3: Create a fun & custom 404 page](https://make.wordpress.org/test/2021/03/09/fse-program-testing-call-3-create-a-fun-custom-404-page/)

+It's now over a year since that call and I still haven't completed all the logic for the 404 page.

-In some respects, even though it should consist of fewer templates and templates parts, SB will be harder to achieve than other FSE themes since there is some PHP logic for the home page which I imagine will be more than tricky to implement.
+In some respects, even though it might have required fewer templates and templates parts than Fizzie, I reckoned SB would be harder to achieve than other FSE themes.
+This was primarily due to the PHP logic for the home page, which I imagined would be more than tricky to implement.
-I believe I will need to find a method to override server side logic for the query loop blocks.

-Now I think about it, I reckon I can implement a solution.
-I supposed I'd better design it first.

-So I'm going to stop writing this and continue with the "programmming".
+There was also logic for the search results, the seen before count and integration with react-SB.

 BTW.
 The Seriously Bonkers site is a direct spin off from a fun distraction played by members of a development team on a project started 30 years ago called Silver Bullet.